CraigThomasParsons/wallpaper/README.md

 Instructions to set it up as a systemd user service (acting as a daemon) that changes the wallpaper every X minutes (e.g., 30 minutes).
 This runs in the background without needing a full always-on process.

 ## Setup Assumptions
-- You use Arch Linux + i3wm.
+- I use Arch Linux + i3wm and if you want to make any use of these scripts you do too.
 - feh is installed ( sudo pacman -S feh ).
 - inotify-tools is installed for file watching ( sudo pacman -S inotify-tools).
 - You have two monitors (e.g., detected as HDMI-1 and DP-1 – check yours with xrandr).
-- My main monitor is a widescreen and my secondary is a vertical widescreen DP-3   → wide wallpaper (001.jpg)
+- My main monitor are: a widescreen and my secondary is a vertical widescreen DP-3   → wide wallpaper (001.jpg)
   HDMI-1 → vertical wallpaper (002.jpg)